Ehlers-Kundt Conjecture about Gravitational Waves and Dynamical Systems: Autonomous and non-autonomous cases

 \section{Autonomous and non-autonomous cases}

-Along this section, we always consider the autonomous case except in its last subsection, where the extension to the non-autonomous one will be studied.
-Thus, assume that $V$ is autonomous and polynomially bounded and, so, an harmonic polynomial of degree $n\geq 3$.
+In this section, we always consider the autonomous case except in its last subsection, where the extension to the non-autonomous one will be studied.
+Thus, assume that $V$ is autonomous and polynomially bounded and, so, an harmonic polynomial of degree greater than $2$.
 From the polar expression \eqref{e_vpolar},